 SUICIDE PREVENTION

-NOTICE AND RESPOND: FRIEND 2 FRIEND (FOR STUDENTS)
+NOTICE AND RESPOND: FRIEND 2 FRIEND FOR STUDENTS

-The Notice and Respond workshops were developed as part of a broad public health approach to help our campus community understand the potential role they play in maintaining campus mental health.
+Notice and Respond was developed as part of a broad public health approach to help our campus community understand the potential role they play in maintaining campus mental health.
 Students are offered the interactive peer-to-peer session to learn what to look for when a friend is struggling, how to talk about it, and where to find support.
 Using a realistic filmed scenario, facilitated discussion, and a review of campus resources, students are given tools and information to help them take care of themselves and keep their friends safe and healthy.
 Participants also discuss common concerns that may prevent them from reaching out to others.

 Facilitators: Health Education and Prevention Staff